Zhenya-class minesweeper

-Project 1252 'Izmrud' (NATO reporting name: Zhenya class) were a group of three minesweepers built for the Soviet Navy in the late 1960s.
+Project 1252 'Izumrud' (Изумруд - 'Emerald') (NATO reporting name: Zhenya class) were a group of three minesweepers built for the Soviet Navy in the late 1960s.
 The ships were a glass-reinforced plastic (GRP)-hulled version of the preceding wooden-hulled Vanya class.
 They were intended to be a prototype of an advanced design, instead the Soviet Navy returned to wooden-hulled minesweeper construction with the following Sonya class.
 Of the three minesweepers, one was lost in an explosion in 1989 and the fate of the other two is unknown.

 Description and design

-The minesweepers of Project 1252 'Izmrud' (NATO reporting name: Zhenya class) were a GRP-hulled trial version based on the preceding wooden-hulled Vanya class.
+The minesweepers of Project 1252 'Izumrud' (NATO reporting name: Zhenya class) were a GRP-hulled trial version based on the preceding wooden-hulled Vanya class.
 They had a standard displacement of 220 LT and 300 LT fully loaded.
 They measured 42.4 m long with a beam of 7.9 m and a draught of 1.8 m.
 The vessels were powered by two diesel engines each turning a propeller shaft creating 2400 bhp.
 The Zhenya class had a maximum speed of 16 kn and range of 2400 nmi at 10 kn and 1400 nmi at 14.5 kn.

 The vessels were armed with twin-mounted 30 mm/65 calibre guns.
 They also carried six naval mines.
 The Zhenya class was equipped with "Spin Through" and "Don I" surface search radar and "Two Square Head" identification friend or foe.
 They had a complement of 40.